cyberark/conjur/tutorials/integrations/puppet.md

 ## Demonstration

-This demo assumes that you have a Puppet-managed environment available to you, and that you have a working Possum server and client.
+This demo assumes that you have a Puppet-managed environment available to you, and that you have a working Conjur server and client.

-1) Load the policies into Possum.
+1) Load the policies into Conjur.

-[possum-example](https://github.com/conjurinc/possum-example/) is a simple way to get a good set of policies into Possum.
+[conjur-example](https://github.com/conjurinc/conjur-example/) is a simple way to get a good set of policies into Conjur.

-From the Possum client environment (`client` container or your local machine):
+From the Conjur client environment (`client` container or your local machine):

 {% highlight shell %}
-$ git clone git@github.com:conjurinc/possum-example.git
+$ git clone git@github.com:conjurinc/conjur-example.git
-$ cd possum-example
+$ cd conjur-example
-$ possum policy load bootstrap policies/conjur.yml
+$ conjur policy load bootstrap policies/conjur.yml
 {% endhighlight %}

-2) Load the secret data into Possum.
+2) Load the secret data into Conjur.

-Again, from your Possum client environment (`client` container or your local machine), use the CLI to generate a secret value and load it into Possum:
+Again, from your Conjur client environment (`client` container or your local machine), use the CLI to generate a secret value and load it into Conjur:

 {% highlight shell %}
 $ password=$(openssl rand -hex 12)
-$ echo password | possum variable values add inventory-db/password
+$ echo password | conjur variable values add inventory-db/password
 Value added
 {% endhighlight %}

 3) Generate a host factory token to enroll the Puppet-ized node

-Again, from your Possum client environment (`client` container or your local machine), use the CLI to generate a host factory token for the `inventory` layer:
+Again, from your Conjur client environment (`client` container or your local machine), use the CLI to generate a host factory token for the `inventory` layer:

 {% highlight shell %}